misho-kr/docker-fast-containers/README.md

 Useful Docker Containers
 ========================

-Dockerized servers, databases, web servers, etc.
+Dockerized servers, databases, web servers, etc. that are quick to launch with a single command.

-Better to pull a Docker image and start a container, instead of installing a software package that clutters the server machine and to run it as regular (unrestricted) process.
+Better to pull a Docker image and start a container, instead of installing one or more software packages that will clutter your machine and will run as regular (unrestricted) processes.

+* Jenkins
 * MongoDB
 * MySQL
 * Nginx